NathanMuss/nms-recipes-react/README.md

 Check out the app at https://nomansrecipes.herokuapp.com

-If you have suggestions for the app feel free to shoot me an email at nomansrecipes@gmail.com
+If you have suggestions or notice any bugs feel free to shoot me an email at nomansrecipes@gmail.com

 Special thanks to [bradhave94](https://github.com/bradhave94) for having images and recipes on github!